 Many projects are underway

 FoMA also scrutinizes the General Plan ruling of the Supreme Administrative Court and prepares actions on European level.
-A prohibition of endangerment is in effect in the area while FoMA’s protection proposal based on the Law on Building Heritage is being processed in the Ministry of the Environment.
-Another protection proposal based on the Law on Nature Conservation is in preparation.
+A prohibition of endangerment is in effect in the area while FoMA’s protection proposal based on the Act on the Protection of Built Heritage is being processed in the Ministry of the Environment.
+Another protection proposal based on the Nature Conservation Act is in preparation.

 A schematic of the projects (in Finnish): http://www.malmiairport.fi/wp-content/uploads/2018/12/malmistatus201812.png